phoenixding/methrafo/README.md

    .bw   => bigWig file from MeDIP-Seq (representing the RPKM value).

    If the input is in .bam format, you need to use methrafo to convert it to bigWig format.
-Please refer methrafo.bamScript command above for instruction.
+Please refer to methrafo.bamScript command above for instruction.

    You might need to use methrafo.download to download corresponding reference